Mandur/PodIdentityHealthCheck/readme.md

 ![IMDS don't know which identity to resolve if multiple identities](img/imdsNoSystemAssignedIdentity.png)

+In such cases, it can happen that you application receives authentication errors.
+Either because the access token request fail or because it gets the system-assigned identity instead of the identity defined in the pod's label.

 ### Solutions

 There are two way to solve the above problem: